 During this reporting period, project staff at DSDS, DHSS and DMH continued to work on intra/inter-departmental communication and coordination to provide opportunities to improve service delivery to consumers.
 DSDS continued to strive for consistency and best practice in the delivery of transition coordination services state-wide through the Continuous Quality Improvement (CQI) process.
+Active MFP participants have attended some of the CQI meetings to share their personal experiences about the process.
 At DMH, the state Quality Enhancement Team (QET) continues to meet monthly with Regional and State Operated Facility QE leadership members to review quality management systems.
-The state QET meets on a quarterly basis with MO HealthNet Division (the state Medicaid administrative agency) to review the assurances set forth by CMS for the five Division of DD Waivers.
+The state QET meets on a quarterly basis with the MO HealthNet Division (the state Medicaid administrative agency) to review the assurances set forth by CMS for the 5 Division of DD Waivers.
 This information is shared with the Division Director and the Division of DD Management Team.
 The state QET has provided training to Behavior Resource Teams regarding available data and reports to assist with support planning.

 Another component of the state of Missouri's intent to improve the delivery of quality services was the creation and implementation of web-based data collection systems.
 During this reporting period, the state of Missouri MFP project continued to use its Web Tool to collect MFP data.
-One component of this web tool consists of the Action Planning and Tracking System.
-This program tracks participants from initial referral, through the transition process and follows them for one year to identify trends and needs for quality improvement and individualized remediation.

 For the Aged and Physically Disabled target groups, the DHSS/DSDS continues to use its HCBS Cyber Access Web Tool.
 This tool contains the Inter RAI HC to help guide comprehensive care and service planning in community-based settings.
 It focuses on the person's functioning and quality of life by assessing individual needs, strengths and preferences.
 In an effort to support the use of the HCBS Web Tool within Cyber Access, DSDS has developed a specific internet location to consolidate Web Tool information.
-In the future, this site will contain Web Tool provider resources and information.
+In the future, this site will contain future Web Tool provider resources and information.
 Another tracking tool is the MO Case Compass that is used by DSDS to monitor adult protective service investigations and the follow-up required for protective services.
 The DHSS maintains data spreadsheets in the DHSS/DSDS central offices regarding transition and options counseling services.

 The DMH has implemented the web tool called the Action Planning and Tracking System.
-This program tracks trends and needs for quality improvement and individualized remediation in such areas as health, safety, tights, services and money in addition to the Missouri Quality Outcomes (MQO).
+This program tracks trends and needs for quality improvement and individualized remediation in areas such as health, safety, tights, services and money in addition to the Missouri Quality Outcomes

+(MQO).
 The DMH has linked the Health Identification and Planning System (HIPS) directly into CIMOR, the DMH information management system.
 This will allow notification directly from the data system to service providers to improve follow-up as identified from nursing reviews.
 This will eliminate the paper system and create the ability to examine a person's health needs over time.
 The Division of Developmental Disabilities has implemented a standardized web-based tool for reviewing quarterly and monthly data on service delivery and supports to analyze event data and develop intervention measures and system improvement strategies when indicated.